-If specified a DC operating point is not calculated and initial condition specifications are used instead for the time specified by this parameter.
+If specified a DC operating point is not calculated and initial condition specifications are used instead

+If specified, the simulation will run at reduced accuracy but higher speed for the time specified by this parameter.
 The reduced accuracy is implemented by altering a number of tolerances and internal parameters.
 See notes below for more details.